byuan6/FootballStatsCrawler/README.md

 Project to steal other website's Football Stats, in a misguided attempt to evaluate them, the same way as finance.

 ## If you plan to do this for a commercial product, I suggest you buy it from someone who licensed the data, as it is technically owned by NFL.
-Web-scraping is notoriously unreliable and you need to regularly monitor you process, for fixes, when the sources change.
+Web-scraping is notoriously unreliable process for getting data, and you need to regularly monitor your process, for fixes, when the sources change.
+And you will need to make changes to your code yourself once they make changes, bc I don't plan on updatings this project much after this.
-If this is for programming fun, I don't see much harm here,
+If this is for programming fun, I don't see much harm here.

 ## FFtoiletbowl
 FFtoiletbowl has routines to create a MS Sql Server database to store Football Stats.